kube-rs/version-rs/README.md

 - In-cluster: edit and `tilt up` [*](https://tilt.dev/)
 - Docker build: `just build`

-NB: pushed images are `linux/amd64` only atm.
+NB: pushed images are `linux/amd64` only atm, but local docker build works on `linux/arm64` also.